-Sex may be resumed ___________________________.
+Sex may be resumed when you feel comfortable.

 When to Call

 Large amounts of bright red blood from the rectal area that will not stop

-Excess swelling in the rectal area.
+A lot of swelling in the rectal area.

 Digestive Health Center

 If you are a patient receiving care at UnityPoint – Meriter, Swedish American or a health system outside of UW Health, please use the phone numbers provided in your discharge instructions for any questions or concerns.